garrettruss/TypeScript-Mini-Projects/README.md

-# Typescript Projects from CodeCademy
+# Typescript Projects from CodeCademy and more